 You can send a postcard to let someone know you are thinking of them, to share thoughts about where you have been and what you have been doing, to make someone jealous (or at least wish they’d have come with you!), or a combination of the three!

-Below are my tips on what to write on your vacation postcard, depending on which angle you’re going for.
+Below are my tips on what to write on your vacation postcard, beyond the above essentials. start reading or skip to:

 #1 Write about where you are